Interstellar-Network/Interstellar-Book/README.md

 interstellar-book
-central hub for mdbook documentation about Interstellar documentation
+central hub for mdbook documentation about Interstellar